Lande21/RolandeU.github.io/README.md

 Day 20, i made 2+1+1+1+1+1+1+1+1+1+1 friends:Bizaza ntrb

-one uncomfortable thing a day!I called Dad!I will call again tomorrow after work
+one uncomfortable thing a day!I called Dad!I will call again

 God loves me dearly, May He guide all of  us!
 I Dedicate this semester to you lord